muhammad-ahmad66/complete-node-notes/2-how-node-works/04-How nodes-works-behind.md

 The Node.js Architecture Behind the Scene:

-Node not just relay on these two things but also on http-parser for parsing http, c-ares or something like that for some DNS request stuff, OpenSSL for cryptography and zlib for compression.
+Node not just relay on these two things(V8-Engine & libuv) but also on http-parser for parsing http, c-ares or something like that for some DNS request stuff, OpenSSL for cryptography and zlib for compression.

 ### PROCESSES, THREADS, THREAD POOLS